Terminal Tips and Tricks

 multiplexer.
 A terminal multiplexer will let you have multiple sessions at

-installed; we’ll talk about tmux
+once.
+CAEN has screen and tmux installed; we’ll talk about tmux since it’s

 mostly better.